serebit/wraith-master/README.md

 #### Other Distributions

 There are precompiled binaries available for each release [here](https://gitlab.com/serebit/wraith-master/-/releases).
+For versions 1.0.0 and newer, prebuilt packages for Ubuntu/Debian and Fedora are also available on the releases page.

 ## Screenshots

 ![Screenshot][wraith-master-screenshot]

 ## Runtime Dependencies

+These dependencies only need to be manually installed if you either built the software yourself, or are using a standalone binary rather than a distribution package (which would prompt these dependencies to install).

 | Distribution       | Shared Dependencies           | GTK-Only                |
 |--------------------|-------------------------------|-------------------------|